Ethics in the intensive care unit: Informed consent

 Douglas B White, MD, MAS

-- Associate Professor of Critical Care Medicine; Director, Program on Ethics and Critical Care Medicine
+- Vice Chair and Professor of Critical Care Medicine; Director, Program on Ethics and Critical Care Medicine

 Informed consent is a process of communication between a clinician and a patient or surrogate decision-maker that results in the patient/surrogate agreeing (or refusing) to undergo a specific medical intervention.
 Consent for specific aspects of medical treatment is a relatively new concept in medical ethics, having evolved over the last century.
 Medical decision-making previously occurred under a model that assumed that clinicians, given their technical medical expertise, could adequately know what was good for their patients without consulting them.
 This model was criticized because it fails to adequately account for the fact that there is often more than one reasonable treatment option, patients may choose different options depending on their values, and clinicians are generally not well-positioned to know what individual patients most value [1-3].
 Moreover, it does not adequately acknowledge the importance of manifesting respect for patients as persons, which in the medical context entails efforts to allow patients to choose what happens to their bodies.